fossabot/everpl/docs/source/api/rest_api.rst

 accessed by any user, including anonymous users.

-To access protected resources you will need to authenticate and obtain a special access token.
+To access protected resources you will need to authenticate and obtain a special access token [#f1]_.
 Then this token must to be passed in ``Authorization`` HTTP header on each request to protected resource.

 The process of obtaining of access token is described in